 Other bacteria also reported to cause reactive arthritis include Chlamydia pneumoniae, Escherichia coli, Ureaplasma urealyticum, and Mycoplasma genitalium.
 Intravesical Bacillus Calmette-Guerin (BCG) treatment for bladder cancer has also been identified as a rare cause of reactive arthritis.
 (See 'Differential diagnosis' below and "Complications of intravesical BCG immunotherapy", section on 'Arthritis'.)

-Musculoskeletal signs and symptoms — The musculoskeletal features of reactive arthritis include two major manifestations: arthritis and enthesitis .
+Musculoskeletal signs and symptoms — The musculoskeletal features of reactive arthritis include four major manifestations: arthritis, enthesitis, dactylitis, and back pain [24,25].

 Enthesitis is discussed in more detail elsewhere.
-(See "Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis", section on 'Enthesitis (enthesopathy)'.)
+(See "Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis", section on 'Enthesitis (enthesopathy)' and "Clinical manifestations of ankylosing spondylitis in adults", section on 'Enthesitis'.)

-Dactylitis — Some patients also develop dactylitis, which typically presents as sausage digits (picture 2) .
-The frequency of dactylitis in reactive arthritis has not been reported, but in our experience is most probably less than in psoriatic arthritis.
+●Dactylitis - Some patients also develop dactylitis, which typically presents as sausage digits (picture 2) .
+The frequency of dactylitis in patients with Chlamydia-induced reactive arthritis may be as high as 40 percent .
 (See "Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis", section on 'Dactylitis (sausage digits)'.)

 Extraarticular manifestations include:

-●Genitourinary tract symptoms, such as dysuria, pelvic pain, urethritis, cervicitis, prostatitis, salpingo-oophoritis, or cystitis
+●Genitourinary tract symptoms, such as dysuria, pelvic pain, urethritis, cervicitis, prostatitis, salpingo-oophoritis, or cystitis.
+Urethritis can occur even when the arthritis is induced by enterobacteriaceae .

 LABORATORY AND IMAGING FINDINGS — Several types of findings may be present, including: